Your browser version is no longer supported, so you may experience issues while using this site.

 At AAMI we take your feedback seriously.
 You can submit a complaint or feedback by visiting the Dispute Resolution page.

-Is CTP the same as green slip in NSW?
+Is CTP the same as Green Slip in NSW?

 Yes.
 In NSW, Compulsory Third Party Insurance (CTP) is also known as ‘Green Slip’.